One of the in-house innovations that large companies have invested in is the social media command center.

 Nowadays, these managers sit in a state of digital art center filled with screens along with a customer representative, salesperson, marketer, and maybe even legal counsel in what is now a sophisticated operation.

 One can argue that the Oreo blackout tweet kicked off this phenomenon of brand engagement in real-time.

 The point of these social media command centers is to allow real-time monitoring of social trends and customer interaction so the brand can quickly react and be part of a trending conversation in the digital space.

 1) Gatorade’s Social Media Command Center

 Gatorade was one of the first brands to create a dedicated social media command center way back in 2010.

 Inside Gatorade’s Mission Control, there are approximately five team members at a time.
-They watch a series of big-screen televisions tracking how the brand is being perceived and interacted with around the globe.
+They watch a series of big-screen televisions tracking how the brand is being perceived and interacted worldwide.

 Their jobs include tracking and reporting campaign analytics, tracking and reporting web analytics, social media outreach with their athletes and top social media influencers, tracking brand attributes, monitoring the sports landscape, tracking and reporting media performance, and tracking sports trends and buzz in the digital space.

-The brand has a focused dedication on their sponsored athletes and (surprisingly) high school athletes to engage with these local community influencers.
+The brand has a focused dedication to their sponsored athletes and (surprisingly) high school athletes to engage with these local community influencers.